SPI International: History

 In 2019, SPI bought Film1 from Sony Pictures Television.
 Film1 operates four movie channels in the Netherlands - Film1 Action, Film1 Drama, Film1 Family, Film1 Premiere and an on-demand service.

 In March 2022, the French media company Canal+ Group acquired a 70% stake in the company.
+In August 2023, it was announced Canal+ Group had acquired the remaining 30% of SPI, taking full control of the company.